abrochard/emacs-config/README.md

 - Magit.
 Best git client for Emacs out there.
 - Flycheck.
 Checks syntax everywhere.
 - use-package.
 Amazing for a clean config file.
+- Projectile.
+For all the projects.
+- Multiple-cursors.
+Also underrated.

 ## File Overview
 File | Purpose